-Low phosphate availability in soil often limits crops’ ability to grow, a problem that is often managed by applying commercial fertilisers.
-This approach is unsustainable as, at current rates of use, non-renewable global stocks of phosphate used in these fertilisers are estimated to last only 150 years.
+Low phosphate availability in soil often limits crops’ ability to grow.
+This problem is often managed by applying commercial fertilisers.
+However, this approach is unsustainable because at current rates of use, non-renewable global stocks of phosphate used in fertilisers are estimated to last only 150 years.
 An alternative is therefore urgently required.

-One option is the large amount of phosphate present in organic fertilisers such as human and animal waste, but it is locked within phytate, a molecule that plants produce but cannot absorb from the soil.
+One option is the large amount of phosphate present in organic fertilisers such as human and animal waste.
+However, this phosphate is locked within phytate, a molecule that plants produce but cannot absorb from the soil.
 Normally, phosphate is released from phytate by the actions of soil microbes.
-But agricultural practices have, over time, removed many of these microbes from the soil, so the phosphate cannot be unlocked as easily, making organic fertilisers less effective than they could be.
+But agricultural practices have, over time, removed many of these microbes from the soil.
+As a result, the phosphate cannot be unlocked as easily which makes organic fertilisers less effective than they could be.

-Scientists and engineers from the University of Sheffield helped world leaders shape a more sustainable future at the successful United Nations conference on Climate Change in Marrakesh 2015.
+Scientists and engineers from the University of Sheffield helped world leaders shape a more sustainable future at COP22 in Marrakesh 2015.
 Niall Bradshaw spoke on a panel about sustainable agriculture.
 Read more.